 Fashion Buyer.
 Marketing Manager.
 Omnichannel Strategist.

-Managing the business of a Fashion Company means to combine fashion marketing, fashion management and fashion retail.
-In the Master in Fashion Direction: Brand & Business Management more than one discipline will be merged, in order to train the most qualified and innovative professional figures who will be responsible of the business management in the world of fashion and luxury.
+Managing the business of a Fashion Company means to combine fashion marketing, fashion management, and fashion retail.
+In the Master in Fashion Direction: Brand & Business Management more than one discipline will be merged, in order to train the most qualified and innovative professional figures who will be responsible for the business management in the world of fashion and luxury.

 First step: studying the business models, their evolution, and their business strategies in the industry.

-Second step: recognizing and studying the different retail and business channels, the underlying business logics and in their specific operations: from fashion buying and retail merchandising, to sales & digital management.
+Second step: recognizing and studying the different retail and business channels, the underlying business logic and in their specific operations: from fashion buying and retail merchandising to sales & digital management.

 Third step: understanding the consumer and the relationships between different channels.
 From the analysis of customer’s behaviors and the influence of the sensory design and their lifestyles, until the omnichannel strategy and the digital integration.

 Our objective: to put the consumer at the center, to create seamless experiences that connect all the different touchpoints, and to know how to identify and to generate and plan successful business and retail strategies.